Skittering Into Symbolic Meaning of the Iguana

 Practical Lessons From the Iguana

 ♦ Play dead!
 Well, not really…but the iguana plays dead.
-When dumbstruck by tremendous shock or threat, the iguana just checks out and goes completely limp.
+When dumbstruck by tremendous shock or threat, the iguana just clocks out and goes completely limp.
 It appears dead, but it’s not.
 This is a great lesson for humans.
 Sometimes life slings some insanely wicked poop at us.
 Many of us (self included) put up our dukes and fight the good fight to win our battles.
 But you know what?
 Sometimes the best thing to do is just surrender.
 I’m not suggesting we give up when the chips are down.
 But when the iguana plays dead, the threat (like a predator or a cold snap) usually passes, and eureka!
 The iguana just pops up and skitters away – crisis averted!
 It’s the same with us.
 Sometimes laying low until the storm passes is the best tactic.

 ♦ Adjust or die!
 Okay, that’s pretty drastic, but it’s super-true for iguanas.
 They are cold-blooded.
 Their bodies rely on their environment in order to stay alive.
 So, if it gets too cold, the iguana moves into the sun.
 Conversely, if it’s too hot, the iguana ambles to a nice shady spot.
 We as humans can learn from this behavior.
 The iguana reminds us to take action that serves our highest well-being.